-Pleasant Run Elementary will conduct an annual meeting in conjunction with the beginning of the year curriculum night.
+Monfort Heights Elementary will conduct an annual meeting in conjunction with the beginning of the year PTA meeting.
 All parents will be invited and encouraged to attend.
 At this meeting, the school will provide information about the Title I program, the nature of the program, parent requirements, the school parent and family engagement policy, the schoolwide plan, and the school-parent compact.